SHELF / BACK BAR ITEMS:

 Figurines, Clocks ...

 Shelf or Back Bar Items, as the name indicates, are those promotional beer items that are displayed on a shelf.
-Also considered within this group and on this page are "cash register clocks & signs" made to sit on the top (shelf ) of cash registers.
+Also considered within this group and on this page are "cash register clocks & signs" made to sit on the top of cash registers, but that were used to rest on a shelf as well.
 The various types of shelf items from Bavarian are briefly discussed and displayed in the following.

 ABOUT BACK BAR FIGURINES